 3. Standardized Assessments

-Replace subjective criteria with structured skill-based evaluations.
-This reduces room for unconscious bias.
+Replace subjective criteria with structured skill-based evaluations to avoid bias in hiring.
+This reduces room for unconscious bias in hiring across every stage of the funnel.

-Use AI to shortlist candidates but let recruiters conduct structured interviews, ensuring balance.
+Use AI hiring software to shortlist candidates but let recruiters conduct structured interviews, ensuring balance.
+This approach is key to understanding how AI can reduce recruitment bias without entirely removing the human element.

 5. Bias Testing Protocols